Private Arrábida Natural Park & Lisbon City Tour (Full Day)

 March–May (recommended): Temperatures 16–22°C. Serra da Arrábida vegetation is at its greenest after winter rains – strong contrast with white limestone and turquoise water.
 Portinho da Arrábida and Galapinhos are nearly empty on weekdays.
 No access restrictions.
 Spring wildflowers in the park peak in April.

-June–September: Water temperature 22–24°C. Summer access restriction active (Jun 7–Sep 15): our licensed vehicle accesses the beach year-round; private cars cannot.
-Portinho is busiest between 11:00–14:00 – our early departure mitigates crowds.
+June–September: Water temperature 22–24°C. Summer access restriction active (Jun 7–Sep 15).
 Belém and Alfama are at peak tourist density in the afternoon.

 October–November: Water 18–20°C; still swimmable.
 Crowds drop sharply after mid-September.
 Clear blue Atlantic skies typical in October.
 No access restrictions.
 The serra changes colour slightly in late autumn.